TMHBBV/unbxdocs./docs/Search/algorithms/content/phrases.md

 ---
 # What are Phrases?

-Phrases are common multi-word search terms that shoppers use when looking for specific types of products (e.g., "paintbrush," "shoe polish," "running shoes").
+Phrases are standard multi-word search terms that shoppers use when looking for specific types of products (e.g., "paintbrush," "shoe polish," "running shoes").
 The Phrases feature allows you to define these multi-word terms and guide the search engine to understand the shopper's true intent behind them, leading to more relevant search results.

 ## Why are Phrases Important?